KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 [Troubleshooting is a Lifestyle 😎](https://2024.djangocon.us/talks/troubleshooting-is-a-lifestyle/) by Jack Linke

-Points of interest to me
+My points of interest
 *

 [An Opinionated Guide to Modern Django Forms](https://2024.djangocon.us/talks/an-opinionated-guide-to-modern-django-forms/) by Josh Thomas

-Points of interest to me
+My points of interest
 *

 [A Related Matter: Optimizing your webapp by using django-debug-toolbar, select_related(), and prefetch_related()](https://2024.djangocon.us/talks/a-related-matter-optimizing-your-webapp-by-using-django-debug-toolbar-select-related-and-prefetch-related/) by Christopher Adams

-Points of interest to me
+My points of interest
 *

 [The art of (not) redirecting](https://2024.djangocon.us/talks/the-art-of-not-redirecting/) by Lorenzo Peña

-Points of interest to me
+My points of interest
 *

 [One Thousand and One Django Sites](https://2024.djangocon.us/talks/one-thousand-and-one-django-sites/) by Vince Salvino

-Points of interest to me
+My points of interest
 *

 [Pygoat - Learn django security the hard way](https://2024.djangocon.us/talks/pygoat-learn-django-security-the-hard-way/) by Adarsh Divakaran

-Points of interest to me
+My points of interest
 *

 [Unlocking Performance: Benchmarking and profiling Django for Maximum Efficiency](https://2024.djangocon.us/talks/unlocking-performance-benchmarking-and-profiling-django-for-maximum-efficiency/) by Ron Maravanyika

-Points of interest to me
+My points of interest
 *

 <!--